 Elijah had come, in the person and work of John the Baptist, but most did not recognise him: "But did to him whatever they wished."
 John was the forerunner, and Jesus was the Lord about whom Malachi prophesied.
 John pointed to Jesus Who was the Lamb of God Who takes away the sin of the world.
 John was the messenger who proclaimed God's Message, and it pointed to Jesus.
 HE was the Message from God - the Word of God - the Word made flesh.
 Jesus was the Anointed of Israel Who suddenly came to His Temple and overturned the money tables and Who fiercely accused them of desecrating the Temple: "My Father's House is a House of prayer for all people and you have made it a den of thieves."

 JESUS was the pure Message from God as well as the Messenger of the New Covenant, in whom Israel delighted.
 He came to the lost sheep of the House of Israel to cut the New Covenant in His blood.
 But He came with a message of repentance, which Israel refused to hear.
 But, to the faithful remnant of those who believed, the Lord Jesus was sent by God at the appointed time: "As many as received Him, to them He gave the power to become sons of God.

 Dear Heavenly Father, thank You for Your goodness and grace to all people.
-Thank You that you have told us the end from the beginning, through faithful men of old like Malachi.
-Thank You for Your faithfulness in fulfilling Your promises to Your people, Israel, and that Your precious promises to the Church are all 'yes' and 'amen' in Christ Jesus.
-Thank You that He came at the appointed time to be our Saviour and that as many as believe in Him will not perish, but have everlasting life.
+Thank You that You have told us the end from the beginning, through faithful men of old like Malachi.
+Thank You for the message of John the Baptist who prepared the way for Jesus.
+Thank You that Jesus came at the appointed time to be our Saviour and that as many as believe in Him will not perish but have everlasting life.
 I pray that my faith may grow and that I come to a deeper knowledge and understanding of Your Word.
 I pray that I will decrease and Christ will increase in my life.
 In Jesus' name, AMEN.